gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 parts, such as Raymond, Milo de Cogan, William Mascarel, and some others whom he drew about him, in order to strengthen his own and weaken the earl's party.

 ## Chapter XXXVI: A conspiracy against the king.
-Legates arrive from the court of Rome.
+Legates arrive from the court of Rome

 After the middle of Lent, the wind changing at last to the east, ships arrived both from England and the coast of Aquitaine, bringing ill news of deep importance.
 For two cardinals, by name Albert and